NIRALUser/NeuroRuler/docs/libraries.rst

 .. rubric:: Footnotes

 .. [#macpyqt] These are the the commands I ran to install PyQt5 on macOS.
+Took a while to install...

 .. code-block:: text
+    :linenos:

     brew install qt5
     brew link qt5 --force
     pip3 install pyqt5 --config-settings --confirm-license= --verbose

-Took a while to install...

 .. [#sphinx] Not sure if this actually needs to be `n`, but I'm not messing around with it any more.
+.. [#macos_open_html] On macOS, you can open an HTML document using :code:`open -a "Safari" _build/html/index.html"`
 .. [#venv] Thanks to the teammate who suggested this to me!
 .. [#npqimage] https://github.com/COMP523TeamD/HeadCircumferenceTool/pull/3#issuecomment-1468075389
 .. [#why_importlib] We can't just use a single :code:`resources.py` file because BreezeStyleSheets generates icons based on theme color.